 - First, dip the chops in the egg wash and dust them with the breadcrumbs.

-- Chill the chops in a fridge for 20-mins for firm up.
+- Chill the chops in a fridge for 20-mins to firm up.

 - Heat the oil in a wok (korai) and deep fry the chops in batches.